kimdanny/COMP0189-practical/Week-01/Anaconda_for_M1.md

 This installation will take a bit of time so may want to run them in the background whilst you are engaged on another task.

-We shall be using two more packages in the not too distant future (which are also referred briefly in the Slides) and we shall install these as well.
+We shall be using two more packages in the not too distant future and we shall install these as well.

 ```
 (comp0189) $ pip install matplotlib==3.6.0